|

 spirituality," said Patricia.
 Gzowski accepted this without much fuss and they

+moved on to more important matters.
 Had a thinking person who valued faith pursued this, they would have found

 that religion was not so easily silenced.
 Theologians, philosophers and